Chicotjr5/ASIR-CETI/README.md

 They are organized by Year > Subject > Unit and in Markdown format.

 I will be uploading the internships little by little, as I have to convert them to Markdown manually to achieve the best possible results.

+In the future I will translate the content into English.

 **Help appreciated**